twolfson/react-playground/README.md

 # react-playground [![Build status](https://travis-ci.org/twolfson/react-playground.svg?branch=master)](https://travis-ci.org/twolfson/react-playground)

-TODO: Issue seems to be missing `react-hot-loader` from `.babelrc`/`webpack` as well as `{module: false}` but `modules: false` is giving us shit so drop it for now (out of time) and come back when we have more time.
-Get everything working with `serve` first.
-NO SERVERS

 Playground environment for GraphQL, React, and more

 We've already used React in [plaidchat][] but want to take things further.
 In this repo, we plan to cover exploring: